WHAT DO YOU DO NOW?

 Syphilis is a sexually transmitted infection (STI) caused by the bacteria, Treponema pallidum.
 Syphilis is spread by unprotected anal, oral or vaginal sex.
 It can also be spread through intimate or skin to skin contact with an infected person.
 It is a very serious disease that can affect your central nervous system, brain and other organs.
 Because Syphilis can be very serious and it is possible to have Syphilis without experiencing any symptoms, it is important to test regularly and receive treatment and testing if you are a contact of Syphilis.

-Take this form with you to your GP.
 It contains information to help your GP test and treat you for a potential Syphilis infection.

 If you are diagnosed with Syphilis, it is important that you let all your sexual partners know to get tested.